ValHook/popcorn/README.md

 ### A fast & scalable web crawler.
 *I used Apache Spark for parallel computing, and InfluxDB for logging in live its activity.
-To reuse the CPU idle time when waiting for network responses I configured Spark to create 8 times more executors than CPU cores for each machine of the cluster*
+To reuse the CPU idle time when waiting for network responses I configured Spark to create 8 times more executors than CPU cores for each machine of the cluster.*

 ### A blazingly fast custom built search-engine with fuzzy search and autocompletion.
 *The average query time for 100K movies is 0.03ms.
 The speed is obtained by indexing every possible ngram of each movie title.
-The fuzzy search is done by building & exploring Levenstein automata on the go*
+The fuzzy search is done by building & exploring Levenstein automata on the go.*

 ### A movie genre & nationality predictor
-*I used a naive bayes network approach as it seemed after experimentation to be the best Machine Learning model adapted to this case*
+*I used a naive bayes network approach as it seemed after experimentation to be the best Machine Learning model adapted to this case.*

 ### A web-server, socket-server and front-end
-* The search engine and machine learning layers are written in C++.
+*The search engine and machine learning layers are written in C++.
 So I decided to build a web-server also in my C++ program.
-No need of Apache or nginx, less overhead = more speed*
+No need of Apache or nginx, less overhead = more speed.*

 # Presentation Slides
 [https://www.hutworks.net/PopcornValentinMercierFinalProjectSlides.pdf](https://www.hutworks.net/PopcornValentinMercierFinalProjectSlides.pdf)